-The total Band D Council Tax rate for the District was £2,029.44 of which the Council's portion was £194.31.
+The overall Band D Council Tax rate including parish and town councils was £2,010.38 of which the Council's portion was £194.31.

 Budgets are approved and controlled using a reporting structure based on business or service plans, each of which is the responsibility of an individual Head of Service or other Senior Manager.